hablapps/DontFearTheProfunctorOptics/ProfunctorOptics.md

 structures.
 Why is this representation so trendy?
 The thing is that profunctor optics take composability to the next level.

-Profunctor optics are just functions, and functions enable the most natural way of composition in functional programming.
+Profunctor optics are essentially functions, and functions enable the most natural way of composition in functional programming.
 We can compose functions, and therefore profunctor optics, by using `.`.
 Given this situation, there's no need to implement a specific combinator for each pair of optics.
 In fact, `first . first` or `second . left . the` are perfectly valid examples of optic composition.
 Notice that we can even compose optics heterogeneously, as it's evidenced in the last expression, where a lens, a prism and an affine are